Working hand-in-hand to meet your healthcare needs

 We strive to provide the best care to patients of all ages using evidence-based medicine, technology and compassion

 Polaris Parkway Internal Medicine and Pediatrics was founded in 2000.
 Since that time we have been providing medical care to adults and children in Westerville and the surrounding areas.
 We provide care to patients of all ages!
-Our doctors are board certified in the practice of both Internal Medicine and Pediatrics, and our nurse practitioners are board certified Family Nurse Practitioners.
+Our doctors are board certified in the practice of both Internal Medicine and Pediatrics, and our nurse practitioner is a board certified Family Nurse Practitioner.
 We work together to provide the best care for you and your family.

 We offer early morning and later evening hours, along with same-day sick appointments, to better accommodate your schedule.
 Telehealth appointments may also be available depending on the reason for your visit.
 We offer a broad range of services, including preventative care, acute illness care, management of chronic diseases, immunizations, EKGs, and laboratory services on-site.

 We remain one of only a few independently owned primary care practices in Central Ohio.
 As health care delivery has changed and evolved over the years, we have worked hard to be on the front edge of this change.
 One of the ways that we do this is by teaming up with experts in the community.
 Polaris Parkway Internal Medicine and Pediatrics is a member of the OhioHealth Clinically Integrated Network (CIN).
 The CIN is a collective of providers, hospitals, facilities, and payers working together to transform health care in our region.
 The primary goals of a CIN are to improve patient care, decrease the cost of care, and demonstrate value to the rapidly changing health care market.
 With the support of the CIN, providers can collaborate in new ways to change the lives of the patients we care for.